-Lambda Labs raises $15M for AI-optimized hardware infrastructure
+Lambda raises $24.5M for AI-optimized hardware infrastructure

 “Our customers include Apple, Intel, Microsoft, Amazon Research, Tencent, Kaiser Permanente, MIT, Stanford, Harvard, Caltech, and the Department of Defense,” Balaban said.
 “We have [thousands] of users, [and] most of the Fortune 500 and almost every major research university in the U.S. — as well as [many of] the research labs at the Department of Transportation and Department of Energy — use Lambda hardware and Lambda Stack.”

-Balaban also claims that the company, which was founded in 2012, has been cash-flow positive since November 2013.
-It’s on a $60 million revenue run rate for 2021.
+Balaban also claims that the over-40-employee company, which was founded in 2012, has been cash-flow positive since November 2013.
+It’s on a $60 million revenue run rate for 2021 and plans to have around 60 employees by the end of the year.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: